 We offer accessible and affordable workshops to help nonprofits maximize their impact in the community—with a manageable workload.

-Learn about nonprofit education opportunities as they arise by signing up for our nonprofit newsletter.
+Learn about nonprofit education opportunities as they arise by subscribing to our Nonprofit Newsletter.

 “The roundtable discussions are immensely valuable, not only to the nonprofit sector but to the Park City community.
 The valuable information that is shared, contemplated, deliberated and debated brings about best practices for every nonprofit executive, allowing them to work with community members in a more meaningful way.
 I will never miss a roundtable!”